Welding Technology Diploma

 Program Information

-The Welding Technology diploma program of study prepares students to enter into the industry as production, maintenance, or job shop welders.
+The Welding Technology diploma program equip students with advanced skills and hands-on experience.
+Also, students will be able to enter into the industry as production, maintenance, or job shop welders.
 Students learn fundamental techniques and principles, metallurgy, fabrication, layout, estimating, and repair.
 Students will learn the different career options and welding certifications to better prepare them for the welding industry.

 Students who complete this diploma will have earned a Welding certificate by completion.